R. C. Chambers: Career in Park City and Butte, house in San Francisco

 From 1872 until 1891, Chambers served as the superintendent of the Ontario silver mine, which was owned by George Hearst.
 Chambers had helped facilitate Hearst's purchase of the mine in 1872.
 Through his relationship with Hearst, Chambers was able to meet other powerful people in mining and finance.

 In 1877, Chambers had commissioned the Chambers Mansion at 2220 Sacramento Street in San Francisco.
 His wife sometimes lived in the Chambers Mansion when her husband was working in other states, in order to be closer to her mother; as well as living in Salt Lake City with her husband.

 In 1882, Chambers co-founded Hoge, Brownlee, and Company, the first bank in Butte, Montana; working alongside Marcus Daly and Hoge Brownlee.
 In 1899, the business became Daly & Company, and later became the Metals Bank & Trust Co.
 Chambers.
 The Chambers Syndicate, a consortium of investors was led by Chambers working under Marcus Daly.
 The Chambers Syndicate group owned many notable lodes claims.
 In December 1888, the Hoge Brownlee, Chambers bank loans were defaulted on by the Mountain Consolidated Mining Company (an incident that has been nicknamed the "Mountain Con").
-The award of $194,902.20 USD was assigned to Chambers, and the mining operations, valued at more than $116,000, was assigned to the Chambers Syndicate.
+The award of US$194,902.20 was assigned to Chambers, and the mining operations, valued at more than $116,000, was assigned to the Chambers Syndicate.
 However Marcus Daly was an original Trustee of the Mountain Consolidated company, as well as a member of the Chambers group.

 In 1891, Chambers served as the president of the Salt Lake Stock Exchange.

 When Albion Bernard Emery (1846–1894) died, the former partner in the Mayflower and Silver King Mines, Chambers had sued his estate in claiming that they had a "handshake deal" with an investment, and Emery still owed him money.
 Chambers lost the lawsuit.

-Chambers was a United States senator for District 5 in Utah, starting in 1895 during in the early formation of the state.
+Chambers was a states senator for District 5 in Utah, starting in 1895 during the early formation of the state.
 He served as a Democrat in the 1st Utah State Legislature from 1895 to 1896, the 2nd Utah State Legislature from 1896 to 1897, and the 3rd Utah State Legislature from 1897 to 1898.